 Note that the side-car file you receive from us is an audio description WebVTT file, and that different players and platforms have different requirements when it comes to playing the audio description files.

-- Depending on the type of video content you submit for an audio description request, you may receive either a full description or a static text description.
+- Depending on the type of video content you submit for an audio description request, you may receive either a full audio description or a static descriptive text.
 Both are provided in the WebVTT format.

 - The Smart Player URL can be generated from Describe -> Status of Audio Description, if one was not already created.
 Both the Audio Description and Captioning results need to be completed for the Generate link to show.